envoyproxy/gateway/docs/latest/dev/releasing.md

    git checkout -b release/v${MAJOR_VERSION}.${MINOR_VERSION} $GITHUB_REMOTE/release/v${MAJOR_VERSION}.${MINOR_VERSION}
    ```

+6. If the tip of the release branch does not match the tip of `main`, perform the following:

+   1. Create a topic branch from the release branch.
+   2. Cherry-pick the commits from `main` that differ from the release branch.
+   3. Run tests locally, e.g. `make lint`.
+   4. Sign, commit, and push your topic branch to your Envoy Gateway fork.
+   5. Submit a PR to merge the topic from of your fork into the Envoy Gateway release branch.
+   6. Do not proceed until the PR has merged and CI passes for the merged PR.
+   7. If you are still on your topic branch, change to the release branch:

+      ```shell
+      git checkout release/v${MAJOR_VERSION}.${MINOR_VERSION}
+      ```

+   8. Ensure your local release branch is up-to-date:

+      ```shell
+      git pull $GITHUB_REMOTE release/v${MAJOR_VERSION}.${MINOR_VERSION}
+      ```

-6. Tag the head of your release branch with the release tag.
+7. Tag the head of your release branch with the release tag.
 For example:

     ```shell
     git tag -a v${MAJOR_VERSION}.${MINOR_VERSION}.0 -m 'Envoy Gateway v${MAJOR_VERSION}.${MINOR_VERSION}.0 Release'